 Unintentionally Sympathetic: While no one is going to defend Spirit's failures as a husband, the story tends to pick on him rather excessively in spite of his honest attempts to be a good dad, while putting a happy face on Maka's not-exactly-there relationship with her Missing Mom.
 It doesn't help that Spirit's positive traits show that he really does his best for Maka, while Maka's mom never appears once or does anything to show she is even remotely worth Maka's praises for.

 Vindicated by History: The anime's ending was originally not regarded well, due to Maka defeating Asura with a single punch note Meant to symbolize her confidence in herself and her friends being considered very narmy.
-However, with the end of the manga many people found this ending a lot more satisfying than the manga's end, as in the manga Asura is not defeated and simply rage quits.
-It helps that the finale of the anime does setup this moment, whereas the manga was slightly criticized for not really setting up the finale really well.
+It also has issues with the pacing, where many found the story quickly went through plot points set up before it Overtook the Manga, and didn't execute them to what fans wanted.
+However, with the end of the manga, many people found this ending a lot more satisfying by comparison due to the execution being more cathartic in some ways, such as Medusa in the anime getting defeated by the heroes, compared to the manga where she is killed by Crona in a My Death Is Just the Beginning gambit that made her a Karma Houdini, and Asura actually being defeated whereas in the manga Asura simply rage quits the fight and is sealed on the moon.
+It helps that the finale of the anime does set up this moment, whereas the manga was criticized for not doing a good job of actually setting up some of the stuff from the finale, such as Crona choosing to stay behind rather than be redeemed.

 What Do You Mean, It's Not Symbolic?: Among other things, Crona's name is a play on "Kuro na", translating as "dark one".
 And just for a moment, Lord Death and Asura's competing auras form a yin-yang symbol.